tsaridas/stremio-docker/README.md

 You don't need to have both Stremio Server and Web Player running.
 One could disable CORS and use the stremio web player (https://app.strem.io/#/).
 Stremio's web player should also work for option 2 and 3 above because the webplayer requires that the server's url is in HTTPS.

+You can also use the native clients for options 2-3 since they use https.
+Its probably the best since I imagine your docker servers might not be that powerful.

 ## Requirements